Metro Transit rolling stock: Type II LRVs

 The first Siemens S70 LRV arrives at a media event on October 10, 2012, displaying "Green Line" on the destination board.

 In 2010, the Metropolitan Council negotiated a contract with Siemens to build up to 109 S70/Avanto light rail vehicles, with the first vehicle arriving in September 2012.
-Most are intended for the Green Line (initially the Central Corridor route from Minneapolis to Saint Paul) which opened in 2014 and is to be expanded from Minneapolis to Eden Prairie along the Southwest Corridor, though the initial vehicles were used on the Blue Line as part of that route's three-car expansion project.
+Most are intended for the Green Line (initially the Central Corridor route from Minneapolis to Saint Paul) which opened in 2014 and is to be expanded from Minneapolis to Eden Prairie along the Metro Green Line Extension, though the initial vehicles were used on the Blue Line as part of that route's three-car expansion project.
 The initial order was for 41 vehicles: 31 for the Green Line and 10 to expand the fleet of the Blue Line, allowing that route to operate three-car trains more consistently.
 Options for additional vehicles were exercised about a year later as contingency funding from the Central Corridor project opened up.
 As of 2012, 59 vehicles were on order: 47 for the Green Line and 12 for the Blue.

 The initial order had a per-LRV cost of $3,297,714 and a total contract value of $153,211,516.
 Following the option order, the contract grew to $213 million.
 The vehicles are being built at Siemens’ facility in Florin, California, near Sacramento.
 The first vehicle, numbered 201, arrived in September 2012 and underwent some initial testing before being officially unveiled at an event at Target Field on October 10.
 The first two vehicles had an extended testing period, entering revenue service around the start of 2013.

 Type II LRV 249A in 2025.

 Forty options remained available, for potential use once the Green Line's southwest extension received funding.
 Five additional Siemens S70 cars were ordered in October 2015.
 The first car of this small order arrived in September 2017 and the last later in the fall of 2017, bringing the total number of type II LRVs to 64.

 The Blue Line's original first-generation fleet of 27 Bombardier Flexity Swift LRVs and the Siemens "type II" LRVs are mechanically, but not electronically, compatible, so while the two generations are able to run on the tracks at the same time and either type would be able to push a malfunctioning unit of the other type, multiple-unit consists may only be assembled of one type.

 The type II LRVs weigh 50 tons (100000 lb), which is about 6000 lb lighter than the earlier Bombardier units.
 The cars have improved heating systems and better sound insulation to provide a quieter ride.
 They also feature LED lighting rather than the previous vehicles' fluorescent tubes.
 Rear-facing cameras connected to video screens in the operator cab replaced rear-view mirrors in the newer design.